jepalza/FB_OPENCASCADE/README.md

 from < https://github.com/marcuswu/occwrapper > with several modifications.

 .

-Still in the early stages, only three types of entities and two file output formats have been tested.

-.
 In this initial version V0.3:
 Top menus and graphic icons have been added.
 For now, only the “export” menus as IGES and STEP are functional.
 The graphic icons have not yet been implemented.